 - Board Policy No. 2024 and Superintendent Procedure 2024SP, Online Learning, will be revised. - Board Policy No. C16.00, Acceptance of Correspondence or College Courses for High School Credit, will be repealed. - Board Policy No. 2420, High School Grade and Credit Marking Policy, will need to be revised.
 There is a reference to middle school students taking out-of-district online classes for high school credit, and that will need to be removed.
-A BAR to revise Board Policy No. 2420 will be brought in alignment with this BAR.
+A BAR to revise Board Policy No. 2420 is being introduced in conjunction with this BAR.